Billing refactor

 60% felt amount due should reflect payment immediately

-Other things we took away
+Other things we learned

-The account number wasn’t apparent enough when enrolling in Auto Pay
+The account number wasn’t apparent enough when enrolling in Auto Pay.

 Usability heuristics